Key Workplace Policies & Procedures

 Industry-specific company policies

 You should also consider any policies specific to your sector or the type of work some of your employees do.
-This will ensure that the policies you have are of maximum value to you, your business and your employees.
+This will ensure that your policies are of maximum value to you, your business and your employees.

 Here are some examples of sector-specific policies: